DIY Explosives Experimenter Blows Self Up, Contaminates Building - Slashdot

 Re: (Score:2)

-When I was in engineering school I knew a guy who got suspended when his roommate turned him in for making explosives.
-He also made drugs -- not to use or to sell, but just for the thrill of making things he was forbidden to have.
+To be sure they would have to clear it out and strip it down.
+In bomb disposal gear, with the risk of being blown up.

-Part of the young hacker's mindset is "It's OK if I do this thing that is against the rules because I'm smarter than the people for whom the rule was made."
-Come to think of it, that's a pretty commonplace attitude among young p
+Not sure what the kind of job costs or even if it can be justified given that the loss is material things vs life.

 Probably PETN or one of its derivatives.
-(Score:1)
+(Score:2, Interesting)

 PETN is decently easy to make, if the drying is done wrong it is radically sensitized, and the precursors are easy to find.